shivbo96/otp_pin_field/README.md

               onChange: (text) {
                 print('Enter on change pin is $text');   /// return the entered pin },
-              autoFillEnable: true, // to enable the sms auto fill
+               autoFillEnable: true, ///for Ios it is not needed as the SMS autofill is provided by default, but not for Android, that's where this key is useful.
+               textInputAction: TextInputAction.done , ///in case you want to change the action of keyboard

                onCodeChanged: (code){
                 print('onCodeChanged  is $code');  /// return the entered pin after autofill